 We are very proud of the development and implementation of the Career Exploration Opportunities Program at Wahoo High School and look forward to seeing the growth in the years to come!
 If you would like to partner with us for a work-based learning experience, we would love to connect with you!

 Seven local businesses provide students with valuable professional experience

+The Wahoo CEOs program is continuing to grow!
 Last year we developed and implemented the Career Exploration Opportunities program at Wahoo High School.
 The goal of this program is to give seniors a semester-long experience . . .

 WHS highlights student experiences after 1st semester of new Career Exploration Opportunities (CEOs) Program; New partnerships planned for 2018-2019!

 In honor of National Career and Technical Education (CTE) Month , here is an update on the Career Exploration Opportunities ( CEOs ) Program happening right here in Wahoo!
 The development of the program began in November of . . .